anvitapranjal18-glitch/Marvel_Induction_2026/Task_11.md

 Below are images showing the physical setup from the lab, as referenced in the discussion.

-![Complete Lab Setup and Laptop](./lab_setup.jpg) *Figure 1: Overall view of the ESP32, breadboard, LEDs, and connection to the laptop.*
+![Complete Lab Setup and Laptop](./lab_setup.jpg)

 ---